alex-ball/HowTo-DataImpact/how-to-measure-impact.md

-Not only would this provide a scalable source of peer review and insights into what makes data reusable, it would also provide confirmation that other researchers had attempted to use the data and, in the case of a positive review, that the data has made an impact.
+Not only would this provide a scalable source of peer review and insights into what makes data reusable, it would also provide confirmation that other researchers had attempted to use the data and, in the case of successful reuse, that the data has made an impact.

 Impact measurement services